Welcome to the Shared Table along the spice road of food and friendship! Thank You for visiting!

-In many ways this blog is a reinvention in my own life, yet it circles right back to where I began, the home from where I was born where my grandmother owned and ran a butcher shop and grocery below, growing up in the food business, college studies in agriculture, writing articles on food, farms, seasonal produce, chefs, cultural foods and cookbook authors for nearly ten years with a regional newspaper, along with assorted freelance magazine writing and cooking professionally in restaurants.
+In many ways, this blog is a reinvention in my own life, yet it circles right back to where I began, the home from where I was born where my grandmother from Ireland owned and ran a butcher shop and grocery below, growing up in the food business, college studies in agriculture, writing articles on food, farms, seasonal produce, chefs, cultural foods and cookbook authors for nearly ten years with a regional newspaper, along with assorted freelance magazine writing and cooking professionally in restaurants.

 Through this blog, I will pick up the conversation where it left off years before along with sharing many new recipe tested dishes with you.
-One difference in my food experience today from where the conversation began, includes the many new foods and spices I have learned through my own multi-culture family with two beautiful Korean daughters, and a half-Vietnamese grandson, along with friends from throughout the world, one group in particular called “The Ladies International Group.”
+One difference in my food experience today from where the conversation began, includes the many new foods and spices I have learned through my own multi-culture family with two beautiful Korean daughters, and three half-Vietnamese grandsons, along with friends from throughout the world, one group in particular called “The Ladies International Group.”

-Our Ladies International group was begun as a friendship circle over twenty years ago for those recently relocated from other countries throughout the world.
+Our Ladies International group was begun as a friendship circle over twenty-five years ago for those recently relocated from other countries throughout the world.
 The friendship group all began in one simple way, sharing food together.
 It was at the tables in their homes and our collective buffets that we have shared the simple to grand celebrations of life always including a broad range of cultural and regional dishes that eventually influenced my own food preparations.
 I believe you would love many of these cultural foods too and I hope to share many of them with you along with their interesting blends of ingredients.

 I warmly welcome you and invite you to share your comments.
 You can also contact me by email: Peggy@SpicedPeachBlog.com